AleksSv/imgAppear/README.md

 imgAppear
 =========

-Onlick make an image appear in center of web page
+Allows an image to popup with a shaded surrounding on the same web page.
+Uses jQuery and Javascript